 ANYVERSE (Next Limit)

 Synopsis: Training self-driving technology is a crucial step in autonomous vehicle development and deployment, especially in terms of the much-scrutinized safety issue.
 Unfortunately, this part of the process is still facing a major data challenge.
 The real-world approach has proved to be insufficient and time-consuming, slowing down progress and exposing it to numerous loopholes.
 An alternative solution is the use of virtual images that meet specific training and testing needs and complement real-world data.
-However, synthetic data is not made equal.
-It needs to be as real and physically accurate as possible, apart for including all segmentation data.
+However, synthetic data is all not made equal.
+It needs to be as real and physically accurate as possible, apart from including all segmentation data.
 This is ANYVERSE.

 AUTOSAR Development Partnership

 Synopsis: The AUTOSAR community has grown to approximately 250 partner companies since the first AUTOSAR classic platform specification was released more than 15 years ago.
 AUTOSAR adaptive platform is a completely new approach to cope with the challenging market trends in the automotive industry, such as internet access in cars, highly automated driving and V2V communication.
 The platform runs on high-performance computing hardware and supports parallel processing on many core systems and GPUs.
 Consequently, it can also be used to support high-bandwidth communication and is able to host AI applications.
 AUTOSAR has its roots in the automotive industry with safety and security as the highest priorities.

 AVL List GmbH